-Services that are covered for you What you must pay when you get these services attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits. for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
+What you must pay when Services that are covered for you you get these services attempts within a 12-month period as a preventive service for the Medicare-covered with no cost to you.
+Each counseling attempt includes up smoking and tobacco use to four face-to-face visits. cessation preventive benefits.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may Prior Authorization may be be affected by tobacco: We cover cessation counseling required. services.
+We cover two counseling quit attempts within Referral may be required. a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-Prior Authorization may be required.
+Special Supplemental Benefits for the Chronically III (SSBCI)

+Healthy Food Allowance\

+To qualify for the healthy food allowance, you must have one or more of the following conditions and participate in a care management program.
+Your care manager will determine if you qualify for this benefit.
+You get a \$45 allowance per month to buy healthy foods at plan-approved grocery stores.

+- Cardiovascular disorders

+- Chronic heart failure

+- Dementia

+- Diabetes

+- Chronic and disabling mental health conditions

+You receive a debit card that will allow you to purchase healthy foods at participating retailers by swiping your card at the checkout line.
+You receive your card in the mail at the time you are eligible for this benefit and use it during the plan year.
+Cash withdrawal, tobacco, firearms and alcohol are prohibited.

+You can also access your benefits on the NationsBenefits portal by visiting BND.NationsBenefits.com.

+For more information about this benefit, please contact NationsBenefits at (877) 280-6207, TTY users should call 711

+What you must pay when Services that are covered for you you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic You pay 20% coinsurance peripheral artery disease (PAD) and a referral for PAD per visit. from the physician responsible for PAD treatment.
+Prior Authorization may be Up to 36 sessions over a 12-week period are covered if required. the SET program requirements are met.
 Referral may be required.
-Special Supplemental Benefits for the Chronically III (SSBCI) Scales You pay a \$0 copay for plan A scale is provided to qualifying members with kidney disease or chronic heart failure who do not meet Medicare guidelines for coverage. approved scales.
-Participation in a care management program is required.
-Your care manager will determine eligibility and help you get your scale.
-Blood Pressure Cuffs You pay a \$0 copay for plan A blood pressure cuff is provided to qualifying members with hypertension who do not meet Medicare guidelines for coverage. approved blood pressure cuffs.
-Participation in a care management program is required.
-Your care manager will determine eligibility and help you get your blood pressure cuff.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-You pay a \$0 copay per visit.
-Prior Authorization may be required.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-Referral may be required.
-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Transportation (Additional Routine)\

-You receive 24 one-way non-emergency transportation trips via contracted transportation providers to plan-approved locations to receive health care services from network providers.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Transportation (Additional Routine)\ You pay a \$0 copay You receive 48 one-way non-emergency transportation trips via contracted transportation providers to Prior Authorization may be plan-approved locations to receive health care services required. from network providers.
 There is a 50-mile limit per trip.
 Available modes of transportation include taxi, van, medical transport, or rideshare services.
 Transportation must be scheduled at least 2 business days in advance of the scheduled appointment to ensure availability.
-Please contact our Member Services Department to schedule an appointment.
-Cancellations must be received by Member Services at least 24 hours prior to the pickup time to avoid counting against your transportation benefit.
+Please contact our Member Services transportation benefit.
 Phone numbers for Member Services are printed on the back cover of this booklet.

+Department to schedule an appointment.
+Cancellations must be received by Member Services at least 24 hours prior to the pickup time to avoid counting against your